danielharrell/does_music_move/does_music_move.md

 ## Conclusion

 I conclude my lecture with two solutions to this problem, in the attempt to deepen our sense of it.
 The first solution might be called Cartesian, or scientific; and it is found implicitly in how we talk when trying to *explain* the world we experience.
 For then we talk as if our inhabitance of the world is indeed a dream, from which there is no waking up.
-In other words, the terms in which we explain the world, as a matter of observation, are not the terms in which we encounter the world, as a matter of inhabitance---and in many cases could *never* be the terms of such an encounter, as in quantum mechanics.
-Yet we take this discrepancy, still, as a sign that the world has been explained rather than erased.
+In other words, the terms in which we explain the world, as a matter of observation, are not the terms in which we encounter the world, as a matter of inhabitance---and in many cases, such as quantum mechanics, could *never* be the terms of such an encounter.
+Yet we take this discrepancy as a sign that the world has indeed been explained rather than erased.
 This is why we look for an explanation of our encounter with music, not in Beethoven's *Eroica*, but rather in the physicist's account of wave phenomena, or the neuroscientist's account of brain patterns, or the biologist's account of evolutionary adaptations, or even the Nietzschean's account of a sickness in the soul.
-Despite the fact we don't encounter music as music in such terms, we credit these accounts as attempts to explain that encounter.
+Despite the fact that we don't encounter music as music in such terms, we credit these accounts as attempts to explain that encounter.
 And why?
 Because we find nothing self-justifying